How does a relational database work

 A picture is worth a thousand words

 When it needs to read data (tables or indexes), a relational database will map the disk-based pages into memory buffers.
 When it needs to modify data, the relational database changes the in-memory pages.
-To synchronize the in-memory pages with the disk, a flushing must occur (e.g. fsync).
+To synchronize the in-memory pages with the disk, a flush must occur (e.g., fsync).

 However, if the overall data on disk is larger than the buffer pool size when a new page needs to be cached, the buffer pool will have to evict an old page to make room for the new ones.